KColagiovanni/Strava_Activity/README.md

 * Click on the "Create" button.
 * View all activities or filter for specific activities, by selecting "Show Activities" from the menu.
 * Click on an activity to view its specific details.

+### Testing the App (Linux)
+* While in the virtual environment created above, run the test script from the command line: `./test.sh`.
+* Note: Ensure the file is executable.
+If `bash: ./test.sh: Permission denied` is observed the file may not be executable.
+To make it executable, from the command line: `chmod 744 test.sh`.